muneeshdevon/devopsnext-ansible/README.md

 URL : https://galaxy.ansible.com/search?deprecated=false&keywords=&order_by=-relevance

 * you can run the below command to import any existing Role
-    * Lets download the Jenkins Role and deploy Jenkins Server
+    * Lets download the Nginx Role and deploy it.

 URL :
 * https://galaxy.ansible.com/geerlingguy/jenkins
 * https://github.com/geerlingguy/ansible-role-jenkins

-`ansible-galaxy install geerlingguy.jenkins`

-  * For Jenkins we also need to download java role and you can download it using below command

-`ansible-galaxy install geerlingguy.java`
+`ansible-galaxy install geerlingguy.nginx`

   * Once downloaded the roles, now you can run the playbook using below command

-``
+`ansible-playbook -i inventory_grp nginx.yml `

-# devopsnext-ansible
+# Ansible Vault

+Ansible feature that helps you encrypt confidential information without compromising security

+* command to create Vault

+`ansible-vault create vars/user.yml`

+*Note*: The user.yml file should not be already exist.

+* Command to encrypt existing file

+`ansible-vault encrypt vars/user.yml`

+* Command to decrypt the vault file

+`ansible-vault decrypt vars/user.yml`

+* Command to endit the encrypted file

+`ansible-vault edit vars/user.yml`